 The MCSB Executive Committee and Director act as the admissions committee.
 Following an initial screening of applications, the Executive Committee usually invites potential trainees for an interview at UCI.
 The Director makes final offers of admissions to applicants, based on the recommendations of the interviewing faculty and the Executive Committee.

 The MCSB Admissions Committee will be able to consider your application for Fall admission when all of the following items have been received.
-Please send only official copies and no photocopied documents.

 - Online Application: Click here for details on how to apply online.

 - Application Fee: Application Fee - Your application cannot be reviewed until UCI has received your non-refundable application fee ($105 for U.S. Citizens and lawful U.S. Permanent Residents, and $125 for all other applicants).
+Application fee must be paid by credit card only; checks will no longer be accepted.

-- The university also grants full application fee waivers to certain U.S. citizens and permanent residents with strong financial need (For more information and instructions, go to:http://www.grad.uci.edu/admissions/applying-to-uci/fee-waivers.php)
+The university also grants full application fee waivers to certain U.S. citizens and permanent residents with strong financial need (For more information and instructions, go to: http://www.grad.uci.edu/admissions/applying-to-uci/fee-waivers.php

 - Graduate Record Exam (GRE) General Test Scores: All applicants are required to submit an official GRE record, which can be obtained through the Educational Testing Service (ETS).
-For score reporting, the institution code for UCI is 4859.
+For score reporting, the institution code is 4859.

 - TOEFL/IELTS Scores: Only applicants whose primary language is not English are required to demonstrate proficiency in English for admission consideration.
 However, this requirement may be waived for applicants who have received an advanced degree from an accredited U.S. college or university.
 Proficiency in English may be demonstrated by passing one of two standardized, internationally administered tests: TOEFL (the Test of English as a Foreign Language); or IELTS (International English Language Testing System).
 For score reporting, the institution code is 4859.